pumpuri/server/README.md

 ## Server Hardware Requirements
-* 4.2GHz or better CPU - Intel Pentium Gold G6600
+* 4.2GHz or better CPU
 * 64GB of DDR4 RAM
 * 2TB of NVMe Storage with fast write and read times
 * 4-8TB of HDD Storage for weekly backups